timonorawski/ArcheryGame/docs/planning/LUA_SCRIPT_FORMAT.md

 ## Overview

-This document proposes a YAML format for Lua scripts that includes machine-readable metadata alongside the code.
-The format replaces raw `.lua` files with `.yaml` files that can be validated against a JSON Schema.
+This document specifies the YAML format for Lua scripts that includes machine-readable metadata alongside the code.
+The format replaces raw `.lua` files with `.lua.yaml` files that can be validated against a JSON Schema.
+All engine scripts have been migrated to this format.

 ## Goals